-Spacing: Space or thin to 2-4 inches apart in rows 12 inches apart
+Space or thin to 2-4 inches apart in rows 12 inches apart Lighting:

-Soil: Site in full sun in a rich, loose, deeply worked, sandy soil with excellent drainage.
-Fertilize with a low nitrogen fertilizer prior to sowing and again when 6-8 inches tall
+Site in full sun in a rich, loose, deeply worked, sandy soil with excellent drainage.
+Fertilize with a low nitrogen fertilizer prior to sowing and again when 6-8 inches tall Additional Care:

-Additional Care: To prevent the tops of the roots from turning green, slightly mound soil over them, but be sure to avoid covering the crown.
-The plants are very frost tolerant and the roots tastier when grown as a cool season crop
+To prevent the tops of the roots from turning green, slightly mound soil over them, but be sure to avoid covering the crown.
+The plants are very frost tolerant and the roots tastier when grown as a cool season crop Appearance and Use: